Scille/parsec-cloud/oxidation/bindings/README.md

     rustup target add aarch64-linux-android
     rustup target add x86_64-linux-android

-The `bindings/android` directory is a valid Android project to generate a libparsec AAR.
+*Note: The `bindings/android` directory is a valid Android project to generate a libparsec AAR.

-However the AAR doesn't have to be built when using `../client/android` project (given it depends explictly on the `bindings/android/libparsec`).
+However the AAR doesn't have to be built when using `../client/android` project (given it depends explictly on the `bindings/android/libparsec`).*

 ## 3. iOS (ffi)